antor44/livestream_video/README.md

 #
 # Installation for Windows 10/11

 playlist4whisper can run on Windows Subsystem for Linux (WSL2), which is the default virtual system on Windows 10/11 for running native Linux software.
+It's not as smooth as Linux or macOS, although you can also compile whisper-cpp with GPU acceleration or install a whisper-cpp Docker image, also with GPU acceleration.

 Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", and install WSL2: